 Someone using the AWS account's security credentials has permission to perform any action on resources that belong to the account.
 However, this isn't true for IAM users.
 An IAM user might be granted access to create a resource, but the user's permissions, even for that resource, are limited to what's been explicitly granted.
 The user's permission can be revoked at any time by the account owner or by another user who has been granted access to manage user permissions.

 You can directly grant IAM users in your own account access to your resources.
 If users from another account need access to your resources, you can create an IAM role, which is an entity that includes permissions but that isn't associated with a specific user.
-Users from other accounts can then assume the role and access resources according to the permissions you've assigned to the role.
-For more information, see Cross-Account API Access Using IAM Roles.
+Users from other accounts can then use the role and access resources according to the permissions you've assigned to the role.
+For more information, see IAM Roles (Delegation and Federation).

 Many AWS services access other AWS services.
 For example, several AWS services—including Amazon Elastic MapReduce, Elastic Load Balancing, and Auto Scaling—manage Amazon EC2 instances.
 Other AWS services make use of Amazon S3 buckets, Amazon SNS topics, Amazon SQS queues, and so on.